 The bus and coach sector is committed to working with local authority partners on improving air quality in a way that is proportionate and works with operators to ensure that any financial effect is mitigated.
-We believe if measures and support are introduced proportionally, the bus and coach sector can work positively with GM local authorities and TfGM to improve air quality and reduce car use.
+We believe if measures and support are introduced proportionally, the bus and coach sector can work positively with Sheffield City Council to improve air quality and reduce car use.